Last updated on June 13th, 2023 at 02:02 am

 6. Set a good example

-Which of these ideas are you already using to limit screen time?
+Which of these ideas for setting screen-time boundaries are you already using?
 Which ones might you incorporate into your family routine?